openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       Debian, the GNOME project and numerous others, creating a rich environment for innovation.
       Topics for the openSUSE Conference range from technical talks about packaging, Open Build Service and development tools to more community-oriented discussions about our future and direction.
-With over 35% more attendees than in 2009, last yearâ€™s conference was a resounding success and this year promises to be even greater with an expected number of 500 attendees.
+With over 35% more attendees than in 2009, last year’s conference was a resounding success and this year promises to be even greater with an expected number of 500 attendees.